-The local area is now defined as a 6-hour drive from #DoverAFB.
-Leave outside the local area must be approved by one's squadron commander.
+The local leave and pass area is defined as a 90-minute drive from #DoverAFB.
+Squadron commanders may extend the local area to a 6-hour radius.

-On June 15, 2020, Dover AFB is scheduled to launch Phase 2 of its three-phase reopening.
-At the discretion of unit commanders, all members will return to their workplaces, with the exception of at-risk personnel.
+On June 15, 2020, Dover AFB launched Phase 2 of its three-phase reopening.
+At the discretion of unit commanders, all members have returned to their workplaces, with the exception of at-risk personnel.

 Gatherings should be limited to no more than 50 people or no more than 60% of the maximum occupancy, except in large and outdoor venues where social distancing can be maintained.
 Face coverings will be required where social distancing of at least six feet cannot be maintained, such as in customer service facilities and high-traffic areas (e.g. commissary, Base Exchange, Express, etc.).

-Medical screening will occur at the Dover AFB medical clinic, instead of the main gate; clinic hours and pharmacy curbside pickup remain unchanged.
+Medical screening now occurs at the Dover AFB medical clinic.
+Clinic hours remain unchanged.

-The dining facility, FREDS and Mugs Café will offer limited dining-in options during current operating hours, with strict social distancing.
+The dining facility, FREDS and Mugs Café offer limited dining-in options during current operating hours, with strict social distancing.
 The Eagle Lanes Bowling Alley will be open 12-6 p.m. every day, with limited occupancy and social distancing.
-The Oasis Pool is scheduled to reopen later this June while final repairs are being completed with reduced hours of 12 p.m. to 7 p.m. every day and limited occupancy..
+The Oasis Pool is open daily with limited occupancy 12 p.m. to 7 p.m.
 Base playgrounds remain closed until further notice.

 BASE FACILITY CLOSURE/OPERATING HOURS